SnesFX/DSC4TNVN2.0/README.md

 * The custom Doki Selection Code from my Doki Doki The Normal VN Port.

-* Note: This code could be reworked for base ddlc too!
+* Note: This code could be reworked for base ddlc too, check out [this branch](https://github.com/SnesFX/DSC4TNVN2.0/tree/base-ddlc) to see the progress!

 * For use with Ren'py 7 **only**